CHANNILLO

 Belphegor blinked.
 “So that’s how he could master flies.
 Here I thought he would’ve asked to use butterfly or something.”

-Ravendy’s eyes darkened by something that Belphegor could only construe as deep sadness.
-“He was too ashamed to ask for more,” was all she said.
+Ravendy’s eyes darkened by something Belphegor could only construe as deep sadness.
+“He was too ashamed to ask for more,” she said.

 If anything, I’d say she’s quite ashamed herself, the prince thought, but something told him not to call her out on that.
 Instead, he replayed everything Behemoth said and caught another thing.
 “This being was, at least, on par with the perished Celestials or higher, wasn’t it?
 There’s no way Archangels followed those who are underneath them.”

 The three traded an alarmed look.
-“Where did you hear that name?”
+“Where did you hear about that?”
 Behemoth whispered dangerously.

 Belphegor almost buckled by the sudden burst of intimidating aura flared from Behemoth, but somehow, he stood his ground.
 “Not a youngling, remember?”